How to Use Primer Coats for Getting High-Quality Vacuum Metallized Coatings

 When it comes to enhancing the visual appeal and durability of plastic components, few finishing techniques offer the impact and versatility of vacuum metalising.
 From creating chrome-like mirrors on automotive trims to giving cosmetic packaging that rich metallic shine, this process has become a go-to solution for manufacturers across industries.

-What Is Vacuum Metalising?
+What is Vacuum Metalising?

 Vacuum metalising is a surface finishing technique that deposits a thin layer of metal—typically aluminum—onto a plastic or non-metallic surface within a vacuum chamber.
 This is done using a process called physical vapor deposition (PVD).

-The result?
 A highly reflective, smooth, and durable metallic finish that can mimic polished chrome, brushed aluminum, or tinted metal.
 Unlike traditional electroplating, vacuum metalising doesn’t involve heavy chemicals or electrolytic processes, making it cleaner, faster, and more eco-conscious.

 It’s particularly well-suited for: